mohiuddinwaqar-sudo/Crime_Statistics_Project/README.md

 - It is likely this dramatic increase is due to higher cost-of-living which is straining incomes of households.

-- Some of these statistics are likely a reflection of youth stealing vehicles.
+- Some of these statistics may be a reflection of youth stealing vehicles.
 This subsection of crime is likely due to the emergence of joyriding as a method to gain social media fame and glory.

 ### Youth Crime
 Youth crime in Victoria has garnered significant media backlash.
 Thus I wanted to explore what the overall trend was of youth offending.